RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 But leaving that aside, California cannot show that the Act's restrictions meet a substantial need of parents who wish to restrict their children's access to violent video games but cannot do so.
-The video-game industry has in place a voluntary rating system designed to inform consumers about the content of games.
+The video-game industry has put in place a voluntary rating system designed to inform consumers about the content of games.
 The system, implemented by the Entertainment Software Rating Board (ESRB), assigns age-specific ratings to each video game submitted: EC (Early Childhood); E